Kidpower Facilitator and Instructor Training Programs

 Apply NOW – to start your training online as soon as you are accepted, including our new Kidpower Facilitator Training Programs.
 Our next in-person, 6-day Kidpower Core Skills Training will be scheduled as soon as it is safe to do so.

 Our Introductory Facilitator Programs and Instructor Training Programs prepare participants to teach children and their adults and provide the opportunity for certification under the Kidpower International umbrella.

 Wouldn’t you like to know how to teach kids something in just a couple of hours that could protect them from harm and empower them to take charge of their safety?

 Learn and teach our internationally recognized “People Safety” strategies and skills to prevent and solve problems with people, including bullying, abuse, harassment, domestic violence, assault, and kidnapping.

-In our comprehensive Kidpower Instructor Training and Certification Program provides empowering and hands-on preparation, including our annual 6-day Core Skills Training (CST), as well as an initial needs assessment, practice and mentoring opportunities, and ongoing support to become a certified instructor.
+Our comprehensive Kidpower Instructor Training and Certification Program provides empowering and hands-on preparation, including our annual 6-day Core Skills Training (CST), as well as an initial needs assessment, practice and mentoring opportunities, and ongoing support to become a certified instructor.
 You will learn to teach the exceptional Kidpower curriculum to actual students – under the expert guidance of experienced trainers – and: